aikooo7/Socket-inplementation-in-rust-and-c/README.md

-# Dev branch
+# Socket implementation for rust and c

-Hello yall, this a unstable repository that will be used for pull requests and for unstable code.
+Hello yall, this a socket done in rust and c for fun.

-When the code is stable it will be at the main branch.
+Hopy you enjoy!

+# How to use

+Go to the release and pick a binary else just compile yourself.

 # Disclaimer

-**Only accept pull requests into the branch(dev).**
+**Only accept pull requests into the dev branch.**